kwilkerson22/CompGraphicAndVisualization/README.md

 I break down large objectives into smaller, more manageable tasks.
 This allows me to work incrementally, ensuring steady progress while maintaing focus on the functionality of each component.

-**What new development strategies did you use while working on your 3D scene?*8
+**What new development strategies did you use while working on your 3D scene?**

 I strengthened my C++ programming skills and gained hands on experience with OpenGL.
 Additionally, I embraced a mindset of continuous learning because I allowed my self the time to experiment, learn from mistakes and improve the way I implement software.